vladysor/SensEdu/docs/Library/PWM.md

 To make the example more flexible, it includes a `Serial` input parser, allowing for dynamic inputs in the form `[fstart, fend, steps, step_dur_ms]`, avoiding the need to recompile hardcoded values every time you want to test a different configuration.

-Below is an example of the resulting waveform with the input `[100, 5000, 5, 200]`.
+Below is an example of the resulting waveform with an input `[100, 5000, 5, 200]`.
 On the oscilloscope there are 5 distinct frequency gradients, with each frequency held for $$200\text{ms}$$.
 ![]({{site.baseurl}}/assets/images/PWM_FreqSweepInput.png)

 ![]({{site.baseurl}}/assets/images/PWM_FreqSweepTest1.png)

 #### Notes
 {: .no_toc}
 * Stopping and restarting the PWM helps with precise timing on selected `step_dur_ms`.
-In this usecase stopping and starting PWM again is not necessary.
 However, if small variations in timing are acceptable, you can simplify the implementation by skipping the stop/restart steps.
 You can use just `SensEdu_PWM_SetFrequency()` and nothing more.
 The new frequency is updated naturally on the **next update event**.
 This approach results in cleaner transitions between each frequency.

 ```c
 uint32_t freq_increment = (fend-fstart)/(steps-1);